carloscasalar/kata-football/src/README.md

 Final exercise could be launched through composer with the `run` script:

     docker run --rm -it -v /YOUR/LOCAL/PROJECTS/DIR/kata-football:/opt -w /opt shippingdocker/php-composer:latest composer run-script run

+This script launch the script for an odd number of teams (13):

+    docker run --rm -it -v /YOUR/LOCAL/PROJECTS/DIR/kata-football:/opt -w /opt shippingdocker/php-composer:latest composer run-script run-13